genevaers/User-Documentation/docs/Reference/Workbench/LogicText/Descriptions/Description-WRITE-ERL.md

 ## How do I use WRITE Statements in ERL?

-The Extract Record Logic can be used to override the **implicit WRITE statement** that is generated as the last function of a view.
+The Extract Record Logic can be used to override the **default WRITE statement** that is generated as the Extract Record Logic of a view.

 There must be at least one WRITE statement in either the Extract Record Logic or the Extract Column Logic.
-So if the Extract Record Logic does not contain a WRITE statment, therefore eliminating the implicit WRITE, there must be at least one WRITE statment in a Column.
+So if the Extract Record Logic does not contain a WRITE statment, therefore eliminating the default WRITE, there must be at least one WRITE statment in a Column.

 A WRITE statement in your ERL logic text allows the following: